Azure/terraform-azurerm-avm-utl-regions/README.md

 - `geography` - The geography of the region.
 - `geography_group` - The geography group of the region.
 - `zones` - A list of the availability zones in the region.
 Will be empty if the region does not support zones.
+- `geo_code` - The geo code of the region.
+May be `null` if the region does not have a published geo code.
+Also known as a region short name.

 ### <a name="output_regions_by_display_name"></a> [regions\_by\_display\_name](#output\_regions\_by\_display\_name)